Overview

 Where a licensee fails to provide security deposit payment related to a monthly assessment, within the required 30 days, the amount owing is a debt to the Minister and may be collected in any manner the Minister considers appropriate, including in the manner provided in section 53.2 of The Oil and Gas Conservation Act.

-Eligibility For OFP Security Deposit Invoice Installment Payments or Invoice Extensions
+Security Deposit Invoice Installment Payments or Extension Considerations

-Installment Payment Plan – The ministry recommends the plan should typically not exceed 3 months in duration with installments evenly distributed throughout the duration of the plan to achieve the full invoice payment
+Installment Payment Plan – The ministry recommends the plan should typically not exceed three months in duration with installments evenly distributed throughout the duration of the plan to achieve the full invoice payment.

 A licensee may be eligible to reduce the abandonment and/or reclamation liability associated with a well or facility licence assigned under the LLR Program through various methods: